henrikstengaard/classicwb-full-package/README.md

 ## Requirements

-ClassicWB FULL package can be installed on any Amiga with Amiga OS 3.1 or 3.1.4 and about 69MB free space on a harddrive for installation.
+ClassicWB FULL package can be installed on any Amiga with Amiga OS 3.2, 3.1.4 or 3.1 and about 69MB free space on a harddrive for installation.

 ## Installation